 Remind them we’re all in this together.
 As part of forging a connection with your consumers, emphasise that times are tough for everyone and that supporting a brand they value ensures the brand will be there in the long run.
 If a consumer likes a business, supporting it now during these trying times is going to help the business weather the storm.
 This is also a way to make brand loyalists feel important.

 - Offer rewards or incentives to encourage loyalty.

-- Utilize sales, deals, or specials for repeat customers.
+- Utilise sales, deals or promotions for repeat customers.

 - Share your story about your brand to inspire a connection with shoppers.